Half Alive (band): 2018–2020: Now, Not Yet

-On April 25, the trio announced on social media that they would be releasing all of their released material on a vinyl record named *7, which also includes an intro track and an unreleased song named "Runaway".
+On April 25, the trio announced on social media that they would be releasing all of their released material on a vinyl record named *7, which also includes an intro track for side B and an unreleased song named "Runaway".
 On June 13, the band released the track "Runaway" as a single alongside a heavily choreographed music video, simultaneously announcing that their debut studio album, Now, Not Yet, would be released on August 9.
 They performed the track live for Vevo's DSCVR series alongside "Arrow" and incorporated various dance interludes from their music videos in the renditions.
 The album's fourth single, "Pure Gold", which was produced by Ariel Rechtshaid, was released on July 19 alongside a "colorful and jubilant" visual.
 A fifth single titled "OK OK?" was premiered on July 31 at 10 AM PST on Zane Lowe's Beats 1 show as that day's "World Record".
 A music video for the song also shared that day.

 The band released an EP titled "In Florescence" on May 1, 2020, which features orchestral reimaginings of four songs off Now, Not Yet.
 The EP was accompanied by a documentary titled "Now, Not Yet: in Florescence" that was released on Youtube on May 4.